CDCgov/ixa/examples/time-varying-infection/README.md

 2. Provide a template from which we can bench-test complicated examples of time-varying infection to explore the need for us to establish `ixa` standards for modeling time-varying rates.
-3. Bonus: the basic-infection example did not use `ixa`'s internal `people` or `global_properties` modules, so this example also updates to using the built-in functionality.
+3. Bonus: the basic-infection example did not use `ixa`'s internal `global_properties` module, so this example also updates to using the built-in functionality.

 Some aspects worth thinking about standardizing on time-varying rates: